Update: Application Deadline Extended Until March 9, 2022

 About the Mini-Fellowship

-Duke Health's Primary Care Preceptor Development Mini-Fellowship Program, administered by the Duke Physician Assistant Program, offers clinician educators (licensed PAs, NPs, MDs, and DOs who serve as primary care providers), a unique opportunity to learn from expert faculty at one of the nation's leading academic medical centers.
+Duke Health's Primary Care Preceptor Development Mini-Fellowship Program, administered by the Duke Physician Assistant Program, offers clinician-educators (licensed PAs, NPs, MDs, and DOs who serve as primary care providers), a unique opportunity to learn from expert faculty at one of the nation's leading academic medical centers.
+Participants will be eligible to receive up to 15 hours of continuing education credit at no cost.

-The goal of the program is to equip preceptors to become effective clinician educators who can develop and implement curricula and facilitate group Quality Improvement (QI) projects that will address the needs of vulnerable populations in North Carolina.
+The goal of the program is to equip current and future preceptors to become effective clinician-educators who can develop and implement curricula and facilitate group Quality Improvement (QI) projects that will address the needs of vulnerable populations in North Carolina.

-The 3-day program will engage preceptors in acquiring knowledge and skill in the areas of curriculum design and teaching, conducting QI projects, population health, cultural competence, and interprofessional teamwork.
+The 3-day program will engage preceptors in acquiring knowledge and skill in the areas of curriculum design and teaching, conducting QI projects, population health, cultural humility, inclusion, equity, and interprofessional teamwork.
 A special session on “Addressing the Opioids Epidemic” will also be offered.

 "This program was amazing.
 It gave me the opportunity to learn in depth about the proper way to conduct a quality improvement project, how to precept learners, and the severity of the current opioid crisis.
 It was very interdisciplinary and helped me understand how the approach differs across practices while maintaining same principle.
 Excellent teachers, great location, and engaging discussions.
 Would highly recommend this for any clinician-educator irrespective of where you practice."